Waterfall rail accident: Causes of the accident

 Tangara trains have a number of safety and vigilance devices installed, such as a deadman's brake, to address problems when the driver becomes incapacitated.
 If the driver releases pressure from this brake, the train will safely come to a halt.

 The train in question was a four-car Outer Suburban Tangara set, numbered G7 and fitted with a Mitsubishi Electric alternating current traction system for evaluation purposes.
 The driver was in the leading driving carriage and the guard was in the rear driving carriage, in between which were two non-driving motor cars.
 On this service, the guard, who could have applied the emergency brake, and the deadman's brake were the main safety mechanisms in place.

 The train was later found to be travelling in excess of 117 km/h as it approached the 60 km/h curve where the accident occurred.
 Neither the deadman's brake nor the guard had intervened in this situation, and this excessive speed was found to be the direct cause of the accident.
-Training of train staff was also found to be a contributing factor in the accident.
+Deficient training of train staff was also found to be a contributing factor in the accident.

 Train G7 did not re-enter service.
 It was scrapped in 2005 due to the damage sustained in the accident as all four cars were damaged beyond repair.

 These were the official findings of the NSW Ministry of Transport investigation of the accident.
 A report of the accident, managed by Commissioner Peter McInerney, was released in January 2004.